 One study showed that the level of sunscreen chemical that enters the bloodstream is 7 times greater than the amount of nicotine you might have in your blood after smoking a cigarette [R]!

-Be mindful of your limits in the sun, avoid sunburns.
+Be mindful of your limits in the sun, and avoid sunburns.
 You can find a nontoxic sunscreen brand that contains all-natural ingredients here.

 Stress increases inflammation in the body and ramps up an imbalance of hormones in the body.